Big powers meet at U.N. on "weak" U.S. Syria draft

 Russia and China said the main reason they vetoed a council resolution backing the Arab plan last month was because it was an attempt to push Libya-style “regime change” in Syria.

-A provision of the U.S. draft that has annoyed Saudi Arabia and others, diplomats said, is a call for “the armed elements of the Syrian opposition to refrain from all violence immediately.”
+A provision of the U.S. draft that has annoyed Saudi Arabia and others, diplomats said, is a call for “the armed elements of the Syrian opposition to refrain from all violence immediately” after the government ends its military operations.

 Western and Arab diplomats do not want to equate the violence by the opposition with that of the much-stronger government security forces.